Mongolian wrestling: All ethnic Mongol Wrestling Tournament

 Since 2009, the associations of Mongol wrestling in Mongolia, Russia and China have started Mongol Wrestling Tournament between all ethnic Mongols.
 The International Mongol Bukh Federation (IMongolBökhF) is a non-profit organization that provides international standards and guidelines for the development of Mongol bukh for all over the world.
 The president of AEMWF is Inner Mongolian businessman Buhee Juramt; and the Japanese sumo wrestler, 68th yokozuna Asashoryu D. Dagvadorj is honorary president of AEMWF.

 Participants come from Mongolia, Tuva of Russia, Buryatia of Russia, Kalmyk of Russia, Altai of Russia, Inner Mongolia of China and Xinjiang of China to compete with each other in Khalkha Wrestling style.
 The first ever championship was held in Ulaanbaatar, Mongolia in April 2009, where Chimedregzengiin Sanjaadamba, who has not gotten yet a nation title, won the tournament.
 In August 2009, it was held in Xiliin hot of Inner Mongolia and again Sanjaadamba won the championship, while still without a national title.

 The 2010 competition took place on 15–17 July at Ulan-Ude of Buryatia, Russia.
 This time, two weight categories have been created: -75 kg and +75 kg.
 In -75 kg division, about 45 wrestlers have competed and at the 5th round top four were: Ivan Garmaev (Buryatia), Kh.
 Munkhbayar (Mongolia), M. Batmunkh (Mongolia), Syldys Mongush (Tuva).
 Eventually Syldys Mongush got the title on the 6th round through Kh.
 Munkhbayar.
 For the +75 kg division, there were about the same number of competitors as in the lighter division.
 The top two were Ch.
 Sanjaadamba (Lion of the Army) and D. Ragchaa (Elephant of the Nation).
 And again Sanjaadamba got the title, who lost in the third round of this year's Naadam in Mongolia, where he failed to get a national-level title.

 The fourth all ethnic Mongols' wrestling tournament held in 2011 was organized in Tuva republic, Russia, where ulsin khartsaga (State Falcon) A. Byambajav was declared as the winner.

-The fifth all ethnic Mongols' tournament was held at the Mongolian national Asa circus, Ulaanbaatar, Mongolia on November 4, 2012, that aimed to introduce and promote Mongolian traditional wrestling for its consecutive fourth year.
+The fifth all ethnic Mongols' tournament was held at the Mongolian National Circus, Ulaanbaatar, Mongolia on November 4, 2012, that aimed to introduce and promote Mongolian traditional wrestling for its consecutive fourth year.

 In the 5th all ethnic Mongols' wrestling tournament, ulsiin zaan (State Elephant) Ch.
 Sanjaadamba won the tournament in +85 kg weight category, where ulsin nachin (State Falcon) Erdenebileg Enkhbat was runner-up.
 In the -85 kg category, a Bulgan aimag resident, aimagiin arslan (Aimag Lion) Delgersaikhan Amarsaikhan took the first place; followed by an Uvurkhanggai resident wrestler, the aimgiin arslan (Aimag Falcon) Orgodol Tumendemberel.

 The winners of each category were awarded with 7 million MNT, runner-ups with 4 million MNT, and the third and fourth place wrestlers were granted 1.5 million MNT respectively.